marbocub/Neptune2-practical-mods/X-Axis-Belt-Shim/README.md

 # Neptune2-practical-mods/X-Axis-Belt-Shim

 This is an X-axis belt shim for ELEGOO Neptune 2 series 3D printers.
-It makes X belt parallel to the X axis (gantry) and equalize the nozzle movement scale at the center of the bed and at the left/right sides of the bed.
+It makes X belt parallel to the X axis (gantry) and equalize the nozzle travel scale over the all position on the axis.
 Therefore, the accuracy of the printed model is improved.

 |The shim|The shim installed on the toolhead|